sagemath/trac_to_gh/Issue 5185.md

 # Issue 5185: [with patch, needs review] is_zero is broken for sparse vectors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5185

 Original creator: jhpalmieri